zentala/desk.zentala.io/README.md

 Define, refine, discuss and pick up some tasks for your to enhance the project.

 🛠️ **[Discord Engineers Hub](https://discord.com/invite/7s7P9Kga):**
-Engage in real-time developer discussions, share ideas, and stay updated on the latest features.
+Engage in real-time contributors discussions, supporting each other and colaborating together.